jack-lincoln/Ukulele-Chimes/README.md

    **Scale Combo Box** - Select the scale<br />
    **Mode Slider** - Select the mode of the current scale<br />
    **Drone Volume Sliders** - Adjust the volume of the drone notes (based on the root and the fifth of the scale)<br />
    **Note Volume Sliders** - Adjust the volume of each note.
-(While the scale is set to "Chromatic", adjusting the volume
+(While the scale is set to "Chromatic",<br />
-        sliders may allow for user-created scales when the "Play Chime" button is active.)<br />
+        &emsp;adjusting the volume sliders may allow for user-created scales when the "Play Chime" button is active.)<br />

-   **Keys 1-8** - For most scales, each note of the current note set may be played manually using these keys.
+   **Keys 1-8** - For most scales, each note of the current note set may be played manually using these keys.<br />
-        If a scale has more than eight notes, keys 9, 0, -, =, and BACKSPACE are incorporated.
+        &emsp;If a scale has more than eight notes, keys 9, 0, -, =, and BACKSPACE are incorporated.

   ![GUI_screenshot_02](https://user-images.githubusercontent.com/65179426/214991695-10e759ae-c33e-4165-b86b-e9b53634094d.jpg)